-JAMA article discusses critical need for iodine supplements during pregnancy and while nursingDecember 18th, 2012 in Health /
+JAMA article discusses critical need for iodine supplements during pregnancy and while nursingDecember 18, 2012 in Medicine & Health / Health

 A viewpoint in this week's Journal of the American Medical Association (JAMA) discusses the issue of iodine deficiency in pregnant women in the U.S. and the potential negative health implications for both mothers and their children from this deficiency.

 Alex Stagnaro-Green, MD, MHPE, professor of medicine and professor of obstetrics and gynecology at the George Washington University (GW) School of Medicine and Health Sciences (SMHS), is the paper's lead author.
 Elizabeth Pearce, MD, MSc, associate professor of medicine at Boston University School of Medicine (BUSM), serves as co-author on the paper.
 The authors hope to start a conversation in the healthcare community on how to better protect the health of mothers and their children.

 "Iodine levels in the US have been decreasing, which has the potential to negatively impact the mother and unborn child," said Stagnaro-Green.
 "It's time for all healthcare professionals to make sure that every pregnant and breast-feeding woman gets supplemental iodine during pregnancy and while they are breast-feeding."

 Iodine, which is not naturally made in the human body, must be consumed through foods rich in the element or through supplements.
 Iodine is required for the production of thyroid hormone, and adequate thyroid hormone levels are critical for normal fetal neurodevelopment.
 National and international health organizations currently recommend that pregnant women take at least 150 µg of potassium iodide daily.